Judge considering dismissing charges vs. Alameda officers in Mario Gonzalez death

 However, the current DA, Pamela Price, who took office in January and campaigned on a platform of holding police officers accountable, decided to take a different approach.

-In April, she charged them with involuntary manslaughter, based off a second autopsy conducted that found he died of restraint asphyxia.
+In April, she charged them with involuntary manslaughter, based off the second autopsy.

 Gonzalez's arrest and death were high profile in the Bay Area and reminded many of the Minneapolis death of George Floyd.